CausticLime1/Debugging-Board/README.md

 # Notes for Board Redesign

-Make sure boot capacitor for 5V is before the inductor
+- Make sure boot capacitor for 5V is before the inductor
+- Add GPIO reset pin to USB3300